imanamran/mind-hive-interview-assessment-amirul/README.md

 It involves constructing a full-stack solution with a Django-powered backend and a React.js frontend, focusing on the efficient gathering, storage, and visualization of geospatial data from Subway outlets in Kuala Lumpur.

-The project leverages technologies including MongoDB for data storage, turf.js and leaflet.js for geospatial analysis and mapping, and OpenAI's gpt-4-turbo-preview model to enhance search capabilities.
+The project leverages technologies including MongoDB for data storage and leaflet.js for geospatial analysis and mapping, and OpenAI's gpt-4-turbo-preview model to enhance search capabilities.

 ## Installation & Setup